The Fallacy and Futility Of Self-Esteem

 With (the tongue) we bless our Lord and Father, and with it we curse people who are made in the likeness (image) of God.
 From the same mouth come blessing and cursing.
 My brothers, these things ought not to be so.

-If someone has abused you to the point where you are painfully insecure, it would be a mistake to turn your focus onto yourself, as though learning to love yourself is the cure.
+If someone has harassed you to the point where you are painfully insecure, or you’re tempted to self-loathing, it would be a mistake to turn your focus onto yourself, as though learning to love yourself is the cure.
 Learning to love God is your cure.
 Paul said it this way,

 And we all, with unveiled face, beholding the glory of the Lord, are being transformed into the same image from one degree of glory to another.
 For this comes from the Lord who is the Spirit (2 Corinthians 3:18).

+Paul said we have become worthless (Romans 3:12).
+No amount of secular, humanistic, or psychological engineering can fix our problems with God and each other.
+We are thoroughly corrupted from the inside out.
+Sin has decimated the core of our very being.
 Because our culture denies God, they have no choice but to create a self-focused doctrine like self-esteem.
-From there, they teach innate goodness and the ability to do all things “through you who strengthens you” psychological worldview.
-God teaches total depravity and how we’re a “dime of dozen” recyclable containers (2 Corinthians 1:8-9, 4:7).
+From there, they teach innate human goodness and an ability to do all things “through themselves who strengthens themselves” psychological worldview.
+God teaches total depravity, how we’re a dime of dozen, recyclable containers who will never save ourselves from ourselves (2 Corinthians 1:8-9, 4:7).

 I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me (Galatians 2:20).

-Put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds, and to put on the new self, created after the likeness of God in true righteousness and holiness.
+Put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds, and to put on the new self, created after the likeness of God in true righteousness and holiness (Ephesians 4:22-24).

 Call to Action

-1. Are you characterized by thinking more about yourself or more about God?
+2. Are you characterized by thinking more about yourself or more about God?
+Please explain your answer.

-2. Have you learned Paul’s lesson from Philippians 4:11-3, that no matter his condition, he was content because he could do all things through Christ who strengthened him?
+4. Have you learned Paul’s lesson from Philippians 4:11-13, that no matter his condition, he was content because he could do everything through Christ who strengthened him?
+Please explain your answer.

 5. A new person in Christ acts like Christ.
-Take the fruit of the Spirit in Galatians 5:22-23 and compare yourself to each element.
+Will you take the fruit of the Spirit in Galatians 5:22-23 and compare yourself to each element?
 How do you need to change?
 Write out a specific and practical plan to transform.

 Need More Help?